Aurimasjar/Mutation-Testing/README.md

 ### How to use it on your own dataset

-Please refer to the `pkl` files in the corresponding directories of the two tasks.
-These files can be loaded by `pandas`.
+Please refer to the `pkl` file in the corresponding directory.
+This file can be loaded by `pandas`.